Manage like an engineer

 Automate all the things

-Better still, since GitHub is an extensible platform, automation of day-to-day issue management can be “cheap” to implement via shared GitHub actions.
+Better still, since GitHub is an extensible platform, automation of day-to-day issue management can be “cheap” to implement via shared GitHub Actions.
 If a given OKR hasn’t received an update in a while, we use Actions to nudge the responsible individual.
 When status updates come in as issue comments on a regular cadence, Actions updates the project board so that the health of all our OKRs can be seen in a single view.
 We even use Actions to automate issue creation at the kick off of the planning cycle, or to have regular meeting and 1:1 agendas created each week.9

 Conclusion